armory/docs/content/en/docs/spinnaker-user-guides/working-with-jenkins.md

 Note: For more elaborate instructions on expression language, please refer to the [Spinnaker Expression Language Guide]({{< ref "expression-language" >}}).

-## How to Trigger a Jenkins Job through Spinnaker
+## How to trigger a Jenkins job through Spinnaker

 Step 1: In pipelines, click on 'Add stage'.